microsoft/fluentui/packages/react-hooks/README.md

 const useMount: (callback: () => void) => void;
 ```

-Hook which asynchronously executes a callback once the component has been mounted.
+Hook which asynchronously executes a callback once the component has been mounted using [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect)..

 ```tsx
 import { useMount } from '@uifabric/react-hooks';